The common cold gives children immunity against Covid-breaking latest news-breakinglatest.news-Breaking Latest News

-A hypothesis that has been circulating for some time has been confirmed.
-Children have always gotten sick with Covid less.
-Increased exposure to colds, which gives protection that builds from age 2 to 6 and then declines, is explained

-One of the questions that arises during the Covid pandemic for what reason children get sick less, they seemed to be somehow protected.
+One of the questions that has arisen during the Covid pandemic is why children get sick less, they seemed to be somehow protected.
 The main hypothesis, in addition to the good state of health compared to the elderly, was linked to the greater exposure to various types of viruses during childhood, including some cold coronavirus.

-Now this hypothesis has found he confirms in a study conducted by Karolinska Institutet, the universities of Bern (Switzerland), Oslo (Norway) and Linkping University (Sweden) just published in the scientific journal PNAS.
+Now this hypothesis has found he confirms in a study conducted by Karolinska Institutet, of the universities of Bern (Switzerland), Oslo (Norway) and Linköping University (Sweden) published in the scientific journal PNAS.
 The researchers demonstrated that OC43, one of the coronaviruses that cause common colds, increased the immune response to SARS-CoV-2.

 The T cell